-These Churches of Christ often point out that
+These Churches of Christ and other churches and Bible scholars often point out that

-(a) excluding women from speaking, teaching, and having authority contradicts many, many passages in the Bible in which God asks women to speak to, teach, and have authority over men, in an assembly and elsewhere, which suggests then that the traditional Church of Christ interpretation of 2:12 to stop women from speaking, teaching, and having authority over men in an assembly, in Sunday School, and elsewhere is off;
+(a) excluding women from speaking, teaching, and having authority contradicts many, many passages in the Bible in which God asks women to speak to, teach, and have authority over men, in an assembly and elsewhere, which suggests then that the current Churches of Christ interpretation of 2:12 to stop women from speaking, teaching, and having authority over men in an assembly, in Sunday School, and elsewhere is wrong.

-(c) 1 Tim 2:12 uses a rare word authentein, a word used nowhere else in the Bible, to convey that it refers to a very particular kind of teaching and authority (a seizing, domineering, non-peaceful one), not all kinds; and
+(c) A few paragraphs later, after saying what particular kind of teaching and authority it is addressing, the letter uses in 1 Tim 2:12 a rare word, authentein, a word used nowhere else in the New Testament, to convey that it refers to a very specific kind of the teaching and authority it is addressing (a usurping, seizing, domineering, non-peaceful kind of the particular kind of teaching and authority the letter is addressing), not all kinds of teaching and authority.

-(d) Everyone acknowledges that specifics expressed in other passages in 1 Tim, a letter written about 2000 years ago, (e.g., men must raise holy hands when they pray, women cannot wear gold or pearls, women must wash the feet of other Christians, and slavery is acceptable), were specifics for the specific culture, time, and people of Ephesus in the first century, so it is hypocritical, discriminatory, and wholly inconsistent to insist that a perceived specific in 2:12 must be followed by women today.
+(d) Nearly everyone acknowledges that specifics expressed in other passages in 1 Tim, a letter written about 2000 years ago, (e.g., men must raise holy hands when they pray, women cannot wear gold or pearls, women must wash the feet of other Christians, and slavery is acceptable), were specifics for the specific culture, time, and people of Ephesus in the first century, so it is hypocritical, sexist, and inconsistent with scripture to insist that a perceived specific in 2:12 must be followed by women today.